Spanish destroyer José Luis Díez: Civil War

 On 10 June 1937, Císcar, under the command of Alférez de Navío Juan Antonio Castro and José Luis Díez commanded by Ship-of-the-Line Lieutenant (Spanish Teniente de navío) Evaristo Lopez engaged the cruiser (Capitán de navío Manuel Moreu).
 The result was inconclusive.

 José Luis Díez and Císcar left Bilbao on 15 June 1937, heading for France.
 They were loaded with refugees and several civilian and military personalities, shortly before the Nationalists entered Bilbao.
-Both ships went on to Santander, and after its fall, to Gijon.
+Both ships went on to Santander, and after its fall, to Gijón.
 José Luis Díez then took refuge in Falmouth, England where, among others, the commander, the engine room chief and the navigator deserted.
 Subsequently, the destroyer sailed to Le Havre, France.

 She then used her strong resemblance to a British destroyer as part of a ruse in an attempt to break the blockade of the Gibraltar Strait and return to the Mediterranean Sea in June 1938.
 During the trip, she sank two Nationalist-flagged trawlers.
 The ship was painted with the pennant number of and used the Royal Navy flag, but she was intercepted by the heavy cruiser and other ships.
 After two frustrated attempts, she was badly hit and forced into Gibraltar on 29 August 1938, where she underwent repairs while looking for an opportunity to try again.

 The ship flag was given by its commander, in gratefulness for their help, to the TGWU union.
 It is kept in the Gibraltar Museum.

 The governor of Gibraltar did not want to intern the ship or to expel it.
 The working class of Gibraltar, sympathetic to the Republican cause, wanted it repaired and allowed to put to sea.
 The Republican consul Francisco Barnés Salinas had difficulty obtaining permission from the British authorities for the sailors to disembark, which was only allowed under tight restrictions, and repairs had to be made clandestinely.
 On the night of 29/30 December, she left Gibraltar prepared for a new attempt, but was spotted by the gunboat Calvo Sotelo.
 A close-range battle ensued between the destroyer and several rebel ships, including the gunboat-minelayer Vulcano.
 She was beached at Catalan Bay in Gibraltar to avoid being sunk or captured.
 The crew were returned to the Republican side by the British government.